akdenizcse/pl-evaluation-solidity/template.md

   5-Solidity has a similar syntax to JavaScript and C++ that makes it easier to learn Blockchain development basics for those with respective skills.
 The same source code for Solidity can be written in C++ too.

 -------------------------------
-### How to setup an environment to use it in different platforms (windows, mac, linux)
+### How to setup an environment to use Solidity in different platforms (windows, mac, linux)

 -  Step 1 npm / Node.js